1640max/serbian-keyboards/README.md

 and so on.
 ```

-There's no need to toggle anything on and off every time you want to type Serbian letters; just press Alt when needed.
+No need to toggle anything on and off—just press Alt when needed.

 ## Simple Layout

 <img width="892" alt="English-Serbian keyboard layout" src="https://github.com/1640max/serbian-keyboards/assets/10937063/c9b893b9-e482-41c7-98c9-187476e273a1">

-Serbian letters are positioned on keys that visually resemble English letters.
-Just remember the location of `ć`, which is next to `č`.
+Serbian letters are positioned on the keys that visually resemble English letters.
+Just remember—`ć` is next to `č`.

 <details>
   <summary>Feature</summary>